HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 The balance, or state, of accounts in Ethereum is not stored on the blockchain but computed and stored in a local database on the node.
 The blockchain only stores the instructions (transactions) for how the system should transition from one state to another.

 ## Comparison

-high level computational view: "The cell model is derived from the UTXO model and is thus a verification model.
-The account model, in contrast, is a computational model.
+Before we compare the UTXO and account model with regards to scalability, privacy, smart contract capabilities and other aspects, its interesting to compare them from a high level computational view.

+The UTXO model is a *verification model*.
+Users submit transactions that specify the reslut of the state transition: new transaction outputs spendable by the receiver(s).
+Nodes verify if the consumed inputs were previously unspent and if the signature(s) satify the spending conditions.

+The account model on the other hand is a *computational model*.
+Users submit transactions that instruct nodes on what the state transition should look like and the network computes the new state based on these instructions.

+This comes with certain implications with regards to several scaling methods.

 Current Layer 2 solutions such as the Lightning Network, utilize a proof submission and verification mechanism when assets return to Layer 1 from Layer 2.
 With Layer 1 playing a verification role, rather than a computation role, we can see that a UTXO or cell model is the proper approach for these kind of constructions."

-both have merits and shortcomings.

-In the end depending on use case which one is better suited for the job

 below strength and weaknesses of each model